 Things quickly escalated.
 From finding friends to being given the ADAPT protocol for when law enforcement might intervene - all while advocating against the proposed healthcare bill.

 Leaving the nonviolent protest under arrest meant more than just paying a \$50 fine, it meant I'd experienced camaraderie like never before.

 I'm not going to get further into the action, but I would like to address the importance of participating within our chosen communities.
 The disability community is known as the largest minority.
 How well-known is it though?
 Disability doesn't discriminate on any account (age, race, gender [identity], socioeconomic status, etc.) The basic human rights - that advocates have fought for and continue to fight for - will serve people in the short and long-term.

-The future is often correlated with advance-ments in technology; more specifically the Internet.
-This is where young people come in.
-So many folks might be interested in participating in advocacy efforts, but don't actually want to be on the "front line."
-Plot twist!
-The front line isn't just a physical space.
-There are many leadership opportunities that can take place from your home or local community.
+OUR involvement in ADVOCACY, especially as young people, IMPERATIVE.